dijkstrw/wearlink/doc/source/index.rst

    :align: center

 The keys legend betray their intended purpose: volume control, play/pause and forward/reverse.
-I listen to podcasts on my phone in the car and on the bike, and this would make a great way to control those even when wearing gloves!
+I listen to podcasts on my android phone in the car and on the bike, and this would make a great way to control those even when wearing gloves!

 It turns out that the real keypad is glued to the inside of the sleeve, just under the outer coat layers.
 A ruggedized two-wire cable connected the keypad